sablonier/flexfolio/docs/installation.md

 **Step 4:** **Point your webbrowser to your webserver** (i.e. https://www.myname.com/admin) and start with creating the first user.

-###Install via shell with own Bolt CMS install
+### Expert install via shell (ssh)

-*For this installation you will need **shell access (ssh)** to your webserver.* All Mine Flexfolio comes with it's own theme and configurations files for Bolt CMS.
-You can install your own Bolt CMS via shell and with a few steps more you  are with flexfolio theme and all needed extensions.
+>With this install you will get latest Bolt CMS origin and the Flexfolio theme and extensions separately.
+All Mine Flexfolio comes with it's own theme and configurations files for Bolt CMS.
+You can install your individual Bolt CMS via shell and with a few steps more you  are with flexfolio theme and all needed extensions.

 #### Bolt CMS install
 **Step 1:** Login to your server and change to your **webroot directory** (`htdocs`, `www` or `whateverwebroot`), i.e.